pauldambra/pauldambra.github.io/_posts/2018-02-03-serverless-part-one.md

  4) EventSourcing

-An event-sourced system doesn't just respond to events but builds its state by replaying the events.
+An event-sourced system doesn't only respond to events but builds its state by replaying the events.
 For example instead of storing an order:

  `{"user": "12345", "items": [{"sku": "54321", "paid": "£1.23"}]}`.